 In my work, I have often prided myself at being able to look at a project and know from the onset if it would be a success or a failure.
 This same ability to project into the future and imagining what will be has always been a part of my life.
 I can often look at a situation and see the essential outlines or framework of what it will be in the future, even if I can not see the details.

 When I learned of my wife’s cancer in September of 2016, I quickly saw the outlines of what the next year would be like.
-As time progressed and we learned more about the diagnosis and I was able to read more about her cancer, more details and the major elements of the future began to come into focus.
+As time progressed and we learned more about the diagnosis, and I was able to read more about her cancer, more details, and the major elements of the future began to come into focus.

-Within a few minutes of learning that my wife had been diagnosed with a ‘mass’ in her abdominal area I knew that I would be committed to do whatever I could to help her.
+Within a few minutes of learning that my wife had been diagnosed with a ‘mass’ in her abdominal area, I knew that I would be committed to doing whatever I could to help her.
 While the full diagnosis took a biopsy and a few more weeks of analysis, we knew rather quickly that she had a rare retroperitoneal liposarcoma.
-What we learned in the following weeks was that it was a very aggressive subtype of the cancer that was invasive and hard to treat.
+What we learned in the following weeks was that it was a very aggressive subtype of cancer that was invasive and hard to treat.
 I did not want her to die.
 I also knew the toll it would take on my personal life as I actively supported her treatment.

 A medical journal article I read this week comparing the effectiveness of the two chemo drugs she is taking to the effectiveness of taking just one of the two drugs, the results are dismal.
-The response rates for the chemo combination was 16% compared to 8% for just one of the drugs.
+The response rates for the chemo combination was 16% compared to 8% for only one of the drugs.
 The median survival rate for the two drugs was 6.2 months compared to 3.0 months for just one of the drugs.
-More than likely that the cancer will continue to grow and spread.
+More than likely, that cancer will continue to grow and spread.